 What is the average interest rate on a credit card?

-The average interest rate for new credit card offers is 18.16%, according to WalletHub’s latest Credit Card Landscape Report
+The average interest rate for a new credit card offer is 18.16%, according to WalletHub’s latest Credit Card Landscape Report

 People with excellent credit can expect the best credit card rates.
 And the average credit card for excellent credit currently charges 13.16%.

 Store cards, on the other hand, have one of the highest average rates, at 24.30%.